k-mazats/-OC-P2/README.md

 # MazatsKevin_2_07122020

-MazatsKevin_2_07122020 is my take on the seventh project from OpenClassroom Frontend Dev training.
+MazatsKevin_2_07122020 is my take on the scond project from OpenClassroom Frontend Dev training.
 It focuses on HTML/CSS, and the end goal is to create an airbnb kinda website.

 ## Usage